sumotoy/RA8875/README.md

 * 0.49b8:new command writeTo very useful for write to layers (1,2), pattern,cgram,cursor,etc. A great example of how using layers!
 * 0.49b9:Fixed a silly error in display identifier that not enable GPIOx when adafruit stuff is used.
 Another attemp (I hope the last!) to get 800x480 initialization fixed.
 * 0.49b10:Added support for user custom fonts and example.
+* 0.49b11:Changed name for user char upload/show, custom font can be designed wide as needed, better example for that.

 ###### Upcoming beta 0.6 release
 A major release upcoming these days, <s>have to fix a silly but important bug on drawPixel color weirdness</s> then I will release the next beta that support SD, full BTE, full DMA, lot of examples, better cursor tracking, almost finished text support and much more!<br>